 Sleep Work: Sleeping Efficiently 有效率的

 Sleep is one of the final frontiers in which to profit from.
 Just as dolphins use half their brain whilst sleeping, studies have shown that we too can be more efficient and memorise knowledge during ‘slow wave sleep’, with the help of odors and transmitters… In the future there will be no rest from your dreams!
-This may have a dystopian 反乌托邦 sound to it, but not if it means we don’t have to work during awake time.
+This may have a dystopian 反乌托邦 sound to it, but not if it means we can monetise it and don’t have to work during awake time.
 Although the subconscious 潜意识 memory-making brain time might get annoyed with all this competition for neuron attention going on in your head.
 It may be best to not mess too much with what we don’t fully understand.
-It’s a hard life chasing daily dreams under the Capitalism game 资本主义, or indeed any game.
-In the UK you would lose your job or likely get approached by someone if you took a nap in public or the work place (or some might assume you are probably drunk and/or homeless).
+It’s a hard life chasing daily dreams under the Capitalism game, or indeed any game.
+In the UK you would lose your job or likely get approached by someone if you took a nap in public or the work place ( some might assume you are probably drunk and/or homeless).
 But -unlike Chinese people – we do show public displays of affection 公共亲昵 , which are often better for remaining in the bedroom.
 It’s a topsy-turvy world!

 Half Awake: 批评 Criticising Reality… With 扩增实境 (AR)